NCI-GDC/gpas-aws-workflow-runner/workflows/tasks/WXS-variant-calling/README.md

 ```

-This task takes the "harmonized" WGS BAM files which are the outputs from the previous run [DNA-Seq WGS](workflows/tasks/WGS/README.md).
+This task takes the "harmonized" WXS BAM files which are the outputs from the previous run [DNA-Seq WXS](../WXS/README.md).

 It should have 4 pairs with:
 * Normal: `G15509.K-562.2.gdc_realn.bam`